miguelrferreiraf/correlation_static_data_cars/README.md

 Finnaly, the correlation coefficient allow us to plot all correlation among all features.

+Beyond this, we begin into linear regression models for optmization and label prediction of data strings content.

 <div align="center"><img src=data_image/correlation_heatmap.PNG><p><i>Probably the most advanced visual resource before data science<br>turns into machine learning</i></p></div>